'The Nation's T-Rex': How a Montana mum's tramp led to an incredible discovery

 Wankel's T-Rex, estimated to contain almost 90 per cent of the living animal's bones, quickly became a favorite with visitors and researchers alike.

-"I've had a lot of T-Rexes in my life, but MOR555 was special," said Mary Schweitzer, a paleontologist at North Carolina State University.
+"I've had a lot of T-Rexes in my life, but MOR555 was special," said Mary Schweitzer, a palaeontologist at North Carolina State University.
 Her work on the specimen as a graduate assistant led to her groundbreaking - and controversial - claims of finding molecular-level residue of blood cells and soft tissue in dinosaur fossils.

 The Wankels enjoyed that the "Wankel T-Rex" was so renowned.
 Replicas were made for museums in Scotland, Australia and California.
 Kathy went on "To Tell the Truth," where David Niven and football star Lynn Swann grilled her about fossil finding.
 When the Museum of the Rockies put up a massive bronze cast of the skeleton out front, they went for another round of congratulations.